 Blair’s mission, as he sees it, is to disprove and discredit the widely held conception that what is taking place is a colonial style occupation of an oppressed nation by the US and British aggressors.
 But his attempt to do so is crippled from the start by the reality of what is taking place in Iraq.

 He tried to combat broad based anti-imperialist sentiment by hailing the supposedly glorious achievements of the puppet administration in Baghdad and attributing all of Iraq’s problems to a handful of dissidents determined to prevent a flowering of democracy and prosperity under the benevolent guardianship of Washington and London.

-Posing the question what is happening in Iraq, he answered that the country was on the way to full democracy, there were 40,000 Iraqi police on duty, a free media, open schools and universities, and on-going programmes to rebuild the infrastructure, etc. “These supposedly evil Americans have voted $19 billion of their own money in aid: the Madrid Conference under the excellent guidance of Prime Minister Aznar has raised another $13 billion.
+Posing the question what is happening in Iraq, he answered that the country was on the way to full democracy, there were 40,000 Iraqi police on duty, a free media, open schools and universities, an on going programmes to rebuild the infrastructure, etc. “These supposedly evil Americans have voted $19 billion of their own money in aid: the Madrid Conference under the excellent guidance of Prime Minister Aznar has raised another $13 billion.
 Not a penny piece of Iraq’s oil money has gone anywhere but into an account under the supervision of the IMF and UN.”